 - The name, position, department, e-mail address and phone number of a faculty or staff member who has already agreed to be your club advisor.

-- An electronic copy of your current constitution able to be uploaded to this page.
+- An electronic copy of your current constitution able to be uploaded to the Pioneer Place page.

 - A photo or image that represents your organization in some way.